mateuszdorobek/python3.info/advanced/functional/about.rst

 Disadvantages
 -------------
 * Potentially poorer performance: Immutable values combined with recursion might lead to a reduction in performance.
-* Coding difficulties:Though writing pure functions is easy, combining it with the rest of the application and I/O operations can be tough.
+* Coding difficulties: Though writing pure functions is easy, combining it with the rest of the application and I/O operations can be tough.
-* No loops can be challenging:Writing programs in a recursive style instead of loops can be a daunting task.
+* No loops can be challenging: Writing programs in a recursive style instead of loops can be a daunting task.

 Source: [#Inouye2022]_